eranamar-zz/eranamar.github.io/_posts/2017-05-18-Recurrent-Neural-Network---Recent-Advancements.markdown

 </span>.
 </div>
 <div class="Indented">
-The gate functions are of great importance for LSTM layer, they are what allows the layer to learn short and long term dependencies, and they also help avoiding the <i>exploding and vanishing gradients problem</i>.
+The gate functions are of great importance for LSTM layer, they are what allow the layer to learn short and long term dependencies, and they also help avoiding the <i>exploding and vanishing gradients problem</i>.
 </div>
 <h2 class="Subsection">
 <a class="toc" name="toc-Subsection-2.2">2.2</a> Simple Variations